SpeedyZ500/pytest-instructions/README.md

 ### 6.2 Run a Positive Test

 1. Press the "Run Tests" button in the Testing tab to re-run all tests.
-Even though `test_remove_song_positive` is now implemented, it will still fail.
+Even though `test_remove_present_song` is now implemented, it will still fail.
 You will check the test output to see why the test failed.
 2. Open the `test_song_library.py` file.
-3. Click the red arrow to the right of `test_remove_song_positive`.
+3. Click the red arrow to the right of `test_remove_present_song`.
 The arrow will expand into the test output.
 4. Look at the test output.
-The output will explain why `test_remove_song_positive` failed.
+The output will explain why `test_remove_present_song` failed.

     The error will look something like the following: